johnbrussell/bts-data/README.md

 1. First, go to the console and run `Data::InputAircraft.run` to load the CSV of aircraft data into the database.
 1. Then, download the DB28 CSV file(s) of your choice and put them in the `data/bts` directory in this project.
 Once they are there, you can run `Data::InputBts.run` in the rails console and the files will be inserted into the database.
 Using the .asc file extensions that come with the file downloads (as of July 2022) is fine.

+To view the data in your browser, turn on the rails server and visit the page on localhost.
+The primitive front end should be fairly intuitive.